Fatal1ty/mashumaro/.github/CONTRIBUTING.md

 - Open an [Issue](https://github.com/Fatal1ty/mashumaro/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide the mashumaro and Python versions, your operating system, and any optional serialization dependencies involved.
 - Tag your issue with the `question` tag

 We will then take care of the issue as soon as possible.